All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Lose Weight at a Moderate Pace

-If you are concerned about facial changes, discuss a slower dose escalation with your provider.
+If you're concerned about facial changes, discuss a slower dose escalation with your provider.
 Losing 1-2 pounds per week rather than 3-4 gives your skin more time to adapt.
 Some patients choose to stabilize at a lower semaglutide dose that produces slower but steadier weight loss for this reason.

 Treatment Options for Ozempic Face

 If you have already experienced facial volume loss, there are effective treatments available.
-These are cosmetic procedures and are not typically covered by insurance.
+These are cosmetic procedures and aren't typically covered by insurance.

 Dermal Fillers